 This study uses a literature review approach to gain insight into the systematic mapping review for the article under consideration.
 A literature review, according to Race (2008), should include new ideas, points of view, or interpretations that contribute to the wealth of current literature.
 One of the main reasons for the importance of a professional teacher who is an agent of change to his students.

 First, the researcher concentrated on 20 publications in particular because the scope of the research was limited to the teacher's ability to provide classroom learning.
 The large number of papers provided allows for a complete overview of a wide range of topics.
 Second, to better understand how each article expresses the essential issues of teaching innovation for teachers, a series of activities are carried out, such as reading the articles one by one or step by step to discover and explore their increasing significance for the research subject. (a preliminary review).
-It also tries to organize and categorize the quantity and quality of such papers so that important research and focal points can be found quickly after a comprehensive search for keywords such as professional teacher, teaching, innovation, The review papers are collected from several back issues of journals and the Google Scholar database, and are all about professional teachers.
+It also tries to organize and categorize the quantity and quality of such papers so that important research and focal points can be found quickly after a comprehensive search for keywords such as professional teacher, teaching, innovation.
+The review papers are collected from several back issues of journals and the Google Scholar database, and are all about professional teachers.
 A data matrix was used to assess the collected review papers, which consisted of study-specific information, critical components of instructional innovation, and study methodology (in-depth analysis to answer research questions.

 FINDINGS AND DISCUSSION

 Tasks for Teachers on the curriculum 2013 published by the Ministry of National Education, asserts that the main responsibilities include: A teacher is a career or occupation that requires the development of certain abilities.
 This type of task cannot be completed by anyone who is not involved in the educational profession.
 Teachers have a variety of responsibilities, including educating, teaching, and training students.
 Education is the process of maintaining and developing the values of one's life and personality.
-Teaching means that science and technology continue and develops.
+Teaching means that science and technology continue and develop.
 Training, on the other hand, is the process of building abilities in students.
 Teachers must be able to function as second parents for their students while at school.
 He must be able to get the sympathy of his students to become an idol in their eyes.
 Whatever lesson is taught, it must be a motivator for students to continue their education.
 If the physical appearance is not attractive, the first failure is that he will not be able to plant the seeds of his teaching in the minds of his students.
 Students will hesitate to interact with uninteresting teachers.
 When dealing with teachers, lessons cannot be absorbed so that each layer (homoludens, homopuber, and hompsapiens) can understand what is being said.

 Most people believe that teachers are highly respected people in their community because they believe that they are expected to acquire information and technology skills through a teacher.
 This shows that educators are responsible for educating the nation's life towards the development of Indonesian people based on Pancasila and the 1945 Constitution.
 The community also believes that there are four pillars of nationality: Pancasila, the 1945 Constitution, Bhinneka Tunggal Ika, and the Unitary State of the Republic of Indonesia., can be maintained and protected through the efforts of teachers and other community members.